 Geographical information – your geographical location.

-The personal data Billhop gathers about you is used to enable us to provide you with our service and to fulfill legal and contractual obligations.
-We may also use your personal data to communicate with you (including marketing of our service) and conduct customer analysis.
+The personal data we gather about you is used to enable us to provide you with our service and to fulfil legal and contractual obligations.
+We may also use your personal data to communicate with you and conduct customer analysis.

 We process personal data for the following purposes and legal bases:

-- To confirm your identity and verify your details (Performance of contract and compliance with legal obligations)
+- To confirm your identity and verify your details (Compliance with legal obligations)

-- To carry out our obligations towards you, process your payment and provide you with the information needed (Performance of contract and compliance with legal obligations)
+- To carry out our obligations towards you, process your payment and provide you with the information needed (Compliance with legal obligations and legitimate interest)

-- To prevent misuse of our service (Performance of contract and compliance with legal obligations)
+- To prevent misuse of our service (Compliance with legal obligations)

 - To carry out risk analysis, fraud prevention and risk management (Compliance with legal obligations)

-- To prevent money laundering and financing of terrorism (Compliance with legal obligations)
+- To prevent anti-money laundering and financing of terrorism (Compliance with legal obligations)

 - To communicate with you (Legitimate interest)